 As a result of that I was the only student to win a national photography award in my entire school district, plus a local award for another photo and had several of my photos used in school publications.
 I had come all the way from behind to the top of the class in a matter of months.
 That second semester of photography my senior year was a great time in my life.
-I had also met my first true love in that class and we dated for four and half years.
+I had also met my first true love in that class and we dated for four and a half years.

-By the end of that school year, having graduated and gotten out I became obsessed with autofocus cameras and wanted to get my hands on one.
+By the end of that school year, having graduated and gotten out, I became obsessed with autofocus cameras and wanted to get my hands on one.
 So I saved my money and I bought a Canon Elan II.

 I believe I paid $500 for it and bought it from Beach Camera in NYC over the phone.
 It came with a 28-80 kit lens.
 Nothing special.
 But my choice was between the Canon and the Nikon F70.
 I actually kind of wanted the F70 more because it was a Nikon and was all black.
 I had a bit of a lust for Nikon back then.
 But I bought the Canon instead because it had more bells and whistles, the autofocus was faster, it was a little cheaper if I remember right and my girlfriend and friend agreed that it seemed like the better buy overall.

 I don’t remember how long I owned the Elan II, but it was maybe only a year or two.
 I had a hard time with it.
-I had taken it with my to Europe for a couple weeks and when i got back I wasn’t thrilled with my photos.
-All the exteriors turned out decent by none of the interiors did.
+I had taken it with me to Europe for a couple weeks and when I got back I wasn’t thrilled with my photos.
+All the exteriors turned out decent, but none of the interiors did.
 I wasn’t used to a zoom lens with a slower aperture at the time.
 I had ventured into a whole new world of photography that was no longer about old 1970’s cameras and developing your own black & white film.
-As a result I didn’t really understand photography as well as I thought.
+As a result, I didn’t really understand photography as well as I thought.
 I still hadn’t become a gear geek by that time.
 I was mostly operating on intuition and luck.
 Apparently those two things were what got me through high school photography and winning a couple awards.
 But I didn’t realize that yet, I just though the Elan II wasn’t a very good camera.
 Plus I didn’t care for the silver color anymore and didn’t like the overly plastic feel of the thing.
-I was longing for the good old mechanical cameras again and had developed an obsession with getting the sharpest optics i could find in my price range.
-So at this point I made one of the stupidest choices I could have made. i traded my Elan II at a camera swap meet for a used Contax 167MT with a 50mm Zeiss.
+I was longing for the good old mechanical cameras again and had developed an obsession with getting the sharpest optics I could find in my price range.
+So at this point I made one of the stupidest choices I could have made.
+I traded my Elan II at a camera swap meet for a used Contax 167MT with a 50mm Zeiss.
 My Elan II was still in like-new shape and I think I even paid an extra $50 to make the swap.

 It’s not that I was swindled on the deal.
 At the time I certainly didn’t feel that way.
-But looking back I wish I would have kept the Canon, learned how to really use it and stared buying other lenses for it.
+But looking back I wish I would have kept the Canon, learned how to really use it, and started buying other lenses for it.
 Still, the Contax was a beautiful camera and that Zeiss lens was the sex.
-At some point I also picked up that Tamron 28mm Yashica mount lens to go with it.
+At some point I also picked up a Tamron 28mm Yashica mount lens to go with it.
 To be honest I don’t even remember owning that lens until I dug out the picture above.
 So I probably didn’t use it too much.
-I think I owned the Contax for about a year or so, eventually realizing that I could afford any other Zeiss glass for it.
+I think I owned the Contax for about a year or so, eventually realizing that I couldn’t afford any other Zeiss glass for it.
 At least that I was willing to afford.
 So I sold it and bought a Nikon FE with 50mm series E lens and eventually a couple cheap Quantaray zooms.

 At some point in this period I also picked up a used twin lens Yashica medium format camera and shot a few rolls.
 Never went to far with that camera though.